Find Affordable College Courses

 Full Electrical Engineering at National University Report

 Out of the 30 schools in California that were part of this year’s ranking, University of Southern California landed the # 4 spot on the list.
-Located in the city of Los Angeles, USC is a private not-for-profit college with a fairly large student population.
+Located in the large city of Los Angeles, USC is a private not-for-profit college with a very large student population.

 After completing their degree, EE graduates from USC carry an average student debtload of $20,500.

-You’ll join some of the best and brightest minds around you if you attend California Polytechnic State University - San Luis Obispo.
-The school came in at #5 on this year’s Best Electrical Engineering Schools in California list.
-Cal Poly San Luis Obispo is a fairly large public school located in the suburb of San Luis Obispo.
+Out of the 30 schools in California that were part of this year’s ranking, California Polytechnic State University - San Luis Obispo landed the # 5 spot on the list.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 The average amount in student loans that EE majors at Cal Poly San Luis Obispo take out is $22,591.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $454.